Dj-Viking/rust-visual-art/README.md

 ## Dependencies
 ### midi

-For now, in order to build this project; you'll need to install the portmidi library through your package manager.
+For now, in order to build and run this project; you'll need to install the portmidi library through your package manager.

 I built this on arch linux so it would be like so: